rawify/Fraction.js/README.md

 Fraction inverse()
 ---
-Returns the inverse of the actual number (n / d becomes d / n)
+Returns the multiplicative inverse of the actual number (n / d becomes d / n) in order to get the reciprocal

 boolean equals(n)
 ---